SAP-samples/partner-reference-application/Tutorials/42a-Multi-Tenancy-Service-Broker.md

     - See [the documentation of the `@sap/sbf` module](https://www.npmjs.com/package/@sap/sbf#additional-service-configuration) for more details.
     - Each key in this object matches a service name in the [*catalog.json*](../../../blob/main-multi-tenant-features/broker/catalog.json).
 In the Partner Reference Application, this is *psm-servicebroker*.
       Its value is an object with the following properties:
         - `extend_xssecurity`: an object that contains the property `per_plan`.
 It consists of objects for each plan as defined in the [*catalog.json*](../../../blob/main-multi-tenant-features/broker/catalog.json).
-The Partner Reference Application has the plans `fullaccess` and `readonlyaccess`.
-The object for each plan contains the property `authorities`, which includes values that match a scope as defined in the [*xs-security.json*](../../../blob/main-multi-tenant-features/xs-security.json).
+The Partner Reference Application has the plans `fullaccess` and `readonlyaccess` for **technical-user access**.
+The object for each plan contains the property `authorities`, which includes values that match the scope as defined in the [*xs-security.json*](../../../blob/main-multi-tenant-features/xs-security.json).
+In addition, the plan `namedaccess` has no authorities.
+It's used for **named-user access** to make sure that the authorization scopes will be the ones of the user that is logged on.
+You can find more information on how to use technical and named users in the next section.
         - `extend_credentials`: An object that contains the property `shared`.
 It consists of an object where service end points are defined.
 The service name `psm-servicebroker` matches the name of the service in [*catalog.json*](../../../blob/main-multi-tenant-features/broker/catalog.json).

+12. To test with named users, you need an authorization code.
+For this code, you will need a `callback url`.

+In the tests provided in the next chapter, `http://localhost` will be used as `callback url`.
+You must declare this to the authorization service to ensure that this service accepts corresponding authorization request.
+For this purpose, add it to the configuration in the [*mta.yaml*](../../../blob/main-multi-tenant-features/mta.yaml) file.

+    Here is the corresponding addition:

+      ```yml
+      resources:
+        - name: poetry-slams-auth
+          parameters:
+            config:
+              oauth2-configuration:
+                redirect-uris:
+                  - http://localhost # Redirect for local testing with the service broker
+      ```

-12. Build and deploy the multi-tenant application to the provider SAP BTP subaccount.
+13. Build and deploy the multi-tenant application to the provider SAP BTP subaccount.

-In the next step, you create an instance of the service broker in a consumer subaccount.
+In the next step, you create an instance of the service broker in a consumer subaccount and use it to access the OData service of the application.
 Go to [Configure and Consume the APIs of the SAP BTP Application](./42b-Multi-Tenancy-Provisioning-Service-Broker.md).